Goal-based wealth management

 How it works:

 You visualise the benefits you want money to provide at every life stage, through the lens of your values, ambitions, the people that matter to you.
 Our experts and expert systems help you turn those benefits into one or more defined goals.
 The expert system relies on probabilistic modelling to identify the combination of four plan variables, resources, time, risk and outcomes, which provides most satisfaction.
 The variables are not selected by us as being (in our judgement) ‘suitable’ but by a collaborative process in which you demonstrate your preferences by thinking about consequences of different probabilities.
-The adopted variables, which are then demonstrably suitable, will dictate how one or more goal-based portfolios are then managed by us.
+The adopted variables, which are then demonstrably suitable, will dictate how one or more goal-based portfolios are then to be managed by us.

 We set up a cost-effective set of third-party custody and dealing arrangements with accounts (pensions, ISAs, taxable dealing accounts) for each associated individual contributing resources to a goal.
 The sum of those accounts represents the ‘virtual’ goal-based portfolio.
-We agree a tax-optimal transition strategy.

-3. Discretionary management
+3. Continuous portfolio management

 - Securing lifetime lifestyle (whether from earned income, retirement income, savings or capital)